TonyLHansen/atastandings/README.md

 The code is the division code.
 This may be specified multiple times.

+* `--minimize item`, `-m item` -- Minimize information from the printouts, where `item` is currently only `division`.
+For `division`, a division such as `Forms Boys Color Belt 9 - 10 Years Old` would be minimized to just `Forms`.
+        (The division code, which is usually printed as well, can be used to differentiate between divisions.)
+This may be specified multiple times.

 ## Web Cache
 By default, `atastandings` will maintain a cache of the web sites, so that you can have faster response times when you run the program multiple times.